ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-support.rst

 Overview
 ========

-A QuadPlane is a combined fixed wing and QuadCopter aircraft.
+A QuadPlane is a combined fixed wing and MultiCopter aircraft.
 This sort of aircraft brings the benefit of vertical takeoff and landing, significantly greater speed and range of travel, and the ability to hover and perform copter-like tasks at the destination (limited by available power).

-QuadPlane is built upon Plane, but adds control over 4 horizontal rotors (as shown in the preceding diagram).
-Additional modes and commands allow QuadPlane to be take off, land and fly like a copter, and to smoothly transition between the Plane and Copter-like modes in both automatic and autopilot-assisted modes.
+QuadPlane is built upon Plane, but adds control over between 4 and 8 horizontal rotors.
+Additional modes and commands allow a QuadPlane to take off, land and fly like a copter, and to smoothly transition between the Plane and Copter-like modes in both automatic and autopilot-assisted modes.
 The additional rotors can also provide lift and stability in normal Plane modes.